Joe Baksi: Europe and back

 Baksi left for Europe on October 9, 1946 to fight the two British champions.
 He first defeated British light heavy weight champion Freddie Mills.
 Baksi was sluggish in the first round, but Mills (who had chronic eye problems) suffered a cut in his right eye in the second round, and his left eye in the third.
 After a bad battering, Mills gave up at the end of the sixth round.

 Baksi then went on to fight British heavyweight champion Bruce Woodcock on 15 April 1947.
 Baksi floored Woodcock three times in the first round and twice in the second.
 Woodcock made a comeback in the fifth, but Baksi was scoring at will when the referee stopped it in the seventh.
 Woodcock went to the hospital with a broken jaw.

 After the contest, he travelled to Prague, Czechoslovakia to meet relatives.
 Baksi, a former miner, then returned to Britain to do a tour of coal mines accompanied by Fuel Minister Manny Shinwell, as a promotional exercise.
 At Hickleton Main Colliery, Baksi was confronted by an angry juvenile, Brian Blessed, who was distraught that the American boxer had defeated his hero, Bruce Woodcock.
 He also visited Butlin's Holiday Camp at Filey to meet up with Woodcock who was staying there with his wife and they were pictured together.
 He even found time to travel to Ireland to attend the European Amateur Boxing Championships in Dublin on 13 May.
 The following day, Baksi travelled on to the Abbey Cinema, Wexford as guest of honour at a 'Grand Boxing Tournament'.
 He presented the 'Baksi Cup' to Sean Mansfield, the boxer putting up 'the best performance of the evening'.

 After defeating Woodcock, Baksi was scheduled to fight Joe Louis for the world heavyweight title.
 However, Baksi, still in Europe, signed a contract to fight the Swedish champion, Olle Tandberg in Stockholm.
 Baksi was the 1-5 favorite to beat Tandberg, and 1-3 favorite to knock him out by the seventh round.
 Baksi was going into the ring with 6 straight victories (five by knockout), while Tandberg had been fighting only since 1943, and only against local fighters.
 Then, in what the New York Times reported as the greatest upset in years, Baksi lost a split decision.
 Even Tandberg was surprised, saying after the fight "I didn't believe I had won the fight.
 I thought I was too much on the defensive in the closing rounds."

 After his stunning defeat, Baksi took a year off.
 He was still the third ranked heavyweight contender, behind Jersey Joe Walcott and Ezzard Charles, and ahead of Lee Savold, when he scheduled a fight with Ezzard Charles.
 The winner of that fight would have a title match with Joe Louis.
-Charles, the 5-14 favorite, defeated Baksi by TKO in the seventh.
+Charles, the 5-14 favorite, defeated Baksi by TKO in the eleventh round.